Impact of Intravascular Ultrasound Guidance on Outcomes of Xience Prime Stents in Long Lesions - IVUS-XPL

 - Major bleeding: 0.7% with 6-month DAPT vs. 1.0% with 12-month DAPT

 Among individuals undergoing PCI for long coronary lesions (the majority with stable angina), IVUS-guided PCI was superior at reducing adverse cardiac events compared with angiography-guided PCI.
-This benefit was due to a reduction in target lesion revascularization with the use of IVUS.
-Randomized trial data supporting the routine use of IVUS during PCI are limited.
+This benefit was due to a reduction in target lesion revascularization with the use of IVUS, which was sustained to 5 years of follow-up.
+Randomized trial data supports the routine use of IVUS during PCI.
 Observational studies have suggested a reduction in stent thrombosis with the use of IVUS.
 While this study did not support a reduction in stent thrombosis, IVUS did reduce future revascularization procedures.
 Outcomes were similar with 6 months of DAPT compared with 12 months of DAPT.

 Hong SJ, Shin DH, Kim JS, et al. 6-month versus 12-month dual-antiplatelet therapy following long everolimus-eluting stent implantation: the IVUS-XPL randomized clinical trial.
 JACC Cardiovasc Interv 2016;May 17:[Epub ahead of print].